silverwind/smol-toml/README.md

 - b) [delete the issue](https://github.com/huan231/toml-nodejs/issues/12) when pointed out links to the NodeJS documentation about the flag removal and standard resolution algorithm.

-For the reference anyways, `toml-nodejs` (with proper imports) is ~8x slower on both parse benchmark with:
+For the reference anyway, `toml-nodejs` (with proper imports) is ~8x slower on both parse benchmark with:
 - spec example: 7,543.47 op/s
 - 5mb mixed: 0.7006 op/s
 </details>